European balance of power: Post-Cold War era

-From the late 20th century, the successor state of the Soviet Union — the Russian Federation, being a potential superpower, has been a major great power, as well as a regional power in world politics, making it the primary geopolitical force in Europe.
-However, the three most powerful members of the European Union — France, Italy and Germany — along with the United Kingdom are referred to as the Big Four of Western Europe.
-They are major European powers and the only EU countries individually represented as full members of the G7, the G8 and the G20.
+The three most powerful members of the European Union — France, Italy and Germany — as well as the United Kingdom are referred to as the Big Four of Western Europe.
+They are major European powers and the only EU countries individually represented as full members of the G7, the G8, and the G20.
 The NATO Quint is made up by the United States and the Big Four.

 The term G4 is especially (although not only) used to describe meeting of the four nations at the leaders' level.
-In addition, the term EU three (or G-3) was used to describe the grouping of foreign ministers from France, the UK (at the time still an EU member state) and Germany (now re-unified) during the Iran nuclear talks.
+In addition, the term EU three (or G-3) was used to describe the grouping of foreign ministers from France, the United Kingdom, (at the time is still a European Union member state) and Germany (now re-unified) during the Iran nuclear talks.
 On the other hand, the grouping of interior ministers that includes Spain and Poland is known as the G6.
-Germany (which has the largest economy in Europe) is often regarded as the EU's economic leader, such as with the ongoing European sovereign debt crisis, whilst France and the United Kingdom (both permanent members of the UNSC) often lead in defence and foreign policy matters, such as the intervention in Libya in 2011.
+Germany (which has the largest economy in Europe) is often regarded as the EU's economic leader, such as with the European sovereign debt crisis, whilst France and the United Kingdom (both permanent members of the UNSC) often lead in defence and foreign policy matters, such as the intervention in Libya in 2011.
 This, to an extent, represents a balancing of leadership power for the Western sphere of the continent.
-How this balance will change after the Brexit vote in 2016 and the UK's exit from the European Union in 2020 is still an open matter.
+How this balance will change after Brexit in 2020 is still an open matter.

-However, there continues to be a wider, strategic balance of Western and (now) Russian power, albeit with the boundary between the two pushed further east since the collapse of the Soviet Union, with many former Communist countries in central Europe having since joined the EU and NATO.
+However, there continues to be a wider, strategic balance of Western and (now) Russian power, albeit with the boundary between the two pushed further east since the collapse of the Soviet Union, with many former Communist countries in Central Europe having since joined the EU and NATO.